hcq9102/Rotate_raw_data/README.md

 # Rotate_raw_data

 NOTE:
-There are 2 sets data: 310, and 327(date);
+1. There are 2 sets data: 310, and 327(date);

-They used different hpx version:( after 310, hpx got updated, so 327 use the updated hpx version)
+2. They used different hpx version:( after 310, hpx got updated, so 327 use the updated hpx version)

 ( for some reason,   Using the new hpx makes the performance of the original rotation better, then the performance improvement of the splitting core becomes less obvious than before).

+3. All data are coolected on Medusa Node.

 1. Without chunk number changing: